-Eddie Freeman – Guitarist 1909-87
+Eddie F Freeman – Guitarist & Luthier 1909-87

 Eddie Freeman Special – Selmer Rhythm Guitar

 He returned to London to play in the Harry Roy Orchestra at the London Pavilion.
-When noted bandleader Al Collins heard of Eddie and listened to him play, Collins signed him up for his orchestra at the Savoy Hotel in London.
+When noted Bandleader Al Collins heard of Eddie and listened to him play, Collins signed him up for his Orchestra at the Savoy Hotel in London.
 When Collins switched to the Berkeley Hotel in 1932, Freeman went with him.
-Freeman spent the war years in Belfast playing Trumpet and conducting a 7-piece Dixieland combo in The Embassy Club in Fountain Street.
-After the war he played trumpet in the Knightsbridge South American Club in London, and doubled with jazz guitar in the Bag O’ Nails Pub/Club, 9 Kingly Street Soho (Now Miranda).
+Freeman spent the War years in Belfast playing Trumpet and conducting a 7-piece Dixieland Combo in The Embassy Club in Fountain Street.
+After the War he played Trumpet in the Knightsbridge South American Club in London and doubled with Jazz Guitar in the Bag O’ NailsPub/Club, 9 Kingly Street, Soho (Now Miranda).

 Picture of ‘Flamenco’ Edward Freeman on the Jaleo Flamenco Magazine Cover Jan 1980

-It was inspired by an earlier effort, in the 1960s, by Morre and Estela Zatania in New York.
-Their FISL Newsletter was very folksy, with handset type, but had excellent articles.
+It was inspired by an earlier effort, in the 1960s, by Morre & Estela Zatania in New York.
+Their FISL Newsletter was very Folksy, with handset type, but had excellent articles.
 We started very crudely with Jaleo, cutting and pasting typewritten text, and taking photos out to be screened into dots before gluing them in under headings made from press-on letters.
-By the end, we were laying it out on an early Macintosh computer.
+By the end, we were laying it out on an early Macintosh Computer.
 Jaleo was followed by Greg Case’s Journal of Flamenco Artistry (Los Angeles) and, finally, the superb and polished Flamenco International Magazine, out of London.
 All of those efforts were doomed to failure by one glaring fact: Flamencos don’t read.
 It’s not really a loss that Jaleo is no longer available.
 Much of the content is quite dated.
-At least half of it dealt with local parties and performances in California.
+At least half of it dealt with local parties & performances in California.
 Another quarter was translations of current events in Spain.
-That leaves one quarter of general information that was often quite good.
+That leaves 25% of general information that was often quite good.